navya-solutions/altra-app/backend/hasura/README.md

 hasura md export
 ```

+Additional Hasura command
+ hasura md diff - Preview the diff between Hasura metadata on Server and on local machine
+ hasura md export - Export Hasura GraphQL engine metadata from the database to local configuration

 ### Step to apply the project changes to GraphQL Engine

 1. Install Hasura and configure the Database connection